featurist/coypu/README.md

 If you really need this for some intractable problem where you cannot control the browser without cheating like this, then there is `sessionConfiguration/options.ConsideringInvisibleElements = true` which overrides this restriction.

-### Can't find what you need?
+## Can't find what you need?

-If there's something you need that's not part of the DSL then please you may need to dive into the native driver which you can always do by casting the native driver to whatever underlying driver you know you are using:
+If there's something you need that's not part of the API then you may need to dive into the native driver which you can always do by casting the native driver to whatever underlying driver you know you are using:

 ```c#
 var selenium = ((OpenQA.Selenium.Remote.RemoteWebDriver) browserSession.Native);